dgaydukov/cert-spring5/files/spring5.md

     <artifactId>spring-boot-starter-artemis</artifactId>
 </dependency>
 ```
-artemis is next generation of activemq.
+artemis is next generation of ActiveMQ.
 By default artemis use port 61616.
 But you can configure it
 ```
 spring.artemis.host=localhost
 spring.artemis.port=61616